gjzuloaga/JavaScoutApps/README.md

 - **User-Friendly Interface:** Intuitive and easy-to-use JavaFX GUI for efficient scouting operations.

 - **Data Visualization:** View and analyze scouting data through percentages to better visualize it.
+-  **Scouting Value:** Based on data the app is able to quantify the value of a player in a scouting sense .

 ![Screenshot 2023-12-02 230539](https://github.com/gjzuloaga/JavaScoutApps/assets/119768381/98b3f942-9977-42aa-8558-041b3fb85a33)